 Education today must critically engage inherited stories of separation and domination, and at the same time responsibly recollect a deeper human inheritance: stories of interrelationship, belonging, dignity and respect.
 We believe this orientation supports the conditions for systems change so needed at this time.

 The United States claims to be established on principles of equality—yet not all people are treated equally by or within U.S. society.
-Since inception, the U.S. has been designed to privilege, prioritize and empower certain identities over others through the systems of white supremacy and racism, cis-heteropatriarchy, classism, ableism, and American exceptionalism (to name just a few) — click ‘Learn More’ below and scroll to the bottom to see a short glossary, in case any of these terms are new to you.
+Since its inception, the U.S. has been designed to privilege, prioritize and empower certain identities over others through the systems of white supremacy and racism, cis-heteropatriarchy, classism, ableism, and American exceptionalism (to name just a few) — click ‘Learn More’ below and scroll to the bottom to see a short glossary, in case any of these terms are new to you.
 All identities that deviate from the “societal norms” created primarily by white, land-owning men, are targets of personal and structural discrimination, resulting in individual pain and systemic inequity.
 Therefore, the notion that wealth simply accrues to those who work hard is a cultural myth—a myth that upholds colonialism, white supremacy, cis-heterosexual male dominance and extractive capitalism.

 Weaving Earth is committed to interrupting ongoing systems of inequity and the resulting lack of access to programs and education for marginalized identities.
-Recognizing the intersecting barriers of colonialism and white supremacy, Weaving Earth created a Reparations Fund to cover tuition for all BIPOC (Black, Indigenous and People of Color) participants in the 2018 and 2019 WE Immersions.
+Recognizing the intersecting barriers of colonialism and white supremacy, Weaving Earth created a Reparations Fund to cover tuition for all BIPOC (Black, Indigenous and People of Color) participants in the WE Immersion.
 Any money BIPOC choose to pay would go to the Lifeways Back Fund for future BIPOC participants.
 This is not a scholarship fund, and we do not assume that individual BIPOC applicants do not have access to wealth—these reparations are offered with a prayer for collective liberation.